clseibold/Edim/README.md

 * Shows previous line of current line being operated on to give context
 * Ability to preview whole file in a similar fashion to more/less
 * Ability to preview an individual line (along with the line before and after to give context)
+* Ability to preview a range of lines
 * Ability to show file information
   - Filename
   - Number of lines